-Our district does not currently have representation.
-We deserve better.
 I grew up in the East Bay and raised my children here.
 There is no community I care more deeply for.
-I’m running for State Representative because we need someone who truly cares about our community representing us.
-I may be a new face in politics — but I am not new to the hard work that’s required to affect positive change.
+I ran for State Representative because I felt we needed someone who truly cares about our community representing us.
+I was a new face in politics — but not new to the hard work required to affect change.

 I am a lifelong advocate for children and families and am a founding member and the current Chair of the East Bay chapter of Habitat for Humanity (HFH).
 There is a shortage of good affordable housing available and we must do more to help.
 We recently finished our fifth HFH project right here in Bristol and now another deserving family has a safe and affordable place to call home.
 Projects like this are crucial to ensuring working families have a chance to get ahead and we need to be doing more not less.

-We need real ethics reform, but we also need representatives who aren’t in it for themselves.
-I promise you I’ll never betray your trust because I’m not running to make my life better.
-I’m not running to further my own interests.
-I’m running for the same reason I became a teacher, for the same reason I helped build those homes and keep our bay clean: To make lives better and our community stronger.
+RI has thankfully passed ethics reform, but we also need representatives who aren’t in it for themselves.
+I promise you I’ll never betray your trust because I did not run to make my life better or to further my own interests.
+I ran for the same reason I became a teacher, for the same reason I helped build those homes and work to protect the health of our : To make lives better and our community stronger.